ayushsaini624/Airbnb-Price-Prediction/README.md

 # Airbnb-Price-Prediction 🏠💸

-Predicting nightly Airbnb listing prices using data exploration, feature engineering, and machine learning.
+Predicting Airbnb listing prices using data exploration, feature engineering, and machine learning.
 This project walks through the full workflow—from raw data to a trained model—so others can reproduce results and extend the work.

 Project Highlights